stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 ### Access BF Shell via telnet (experimental)

-When Stratum started, the BF Shell will be enbaled by default.
+When Stratum started, the BF Shell will be enabled by default.

 To access the BF Shell, use the `telnet` command: